Meta-Learning Objectives for Preference Optimization: Introduction

 \section{Introduction}

-Learning from human feedback is a paradigm that enables the alignment of complex agents to human preferences, and has been successfully applied to Large Language Models~\citep{team2023gemini, achiam2023gpt}.
-In particular, fine-tuning pretrained LLMs with human preferences has become a popular strategy to adapt them to specific tasks and to improve their safety and helpfulness. \looseness = -1
+Learning from human preferences~\citep{christiano2017deep} is a paradigm which enables the alignment of machine learning systems to relative human preferences, without requiring access to absolute rewards.
+While the framework was developed for robotic and games applications with experiments on MuJoCo simulations and Atari \citep{akrour2012aprilactivepreferencelearningbased, pmlr-v87-biyik18a, ibarz2018rewardlearninghumanpreferences}, this paradigm has been successfully applied to Large Language Models~\citep{team2023gemini, achiam2023gpt}.
+In particular, fine-tuning pre-trained LLMs with human preferences has become a popular strategy to adapt them to specific tasks and to improve their safety and helpfulness. \looseness = -1

-Most LLM alignment pipelines begin with a supervised fine-tuning (SFT) step, which involves supervised next-token prediction on a dataset of high-quality responses and leads to a reference policy.
-The reference policy is further optimized using the human preference data, typically through either Reinforcement Learning from Human Feedback (RLHF) ~\citep{christiano2017deep} or Direct Preference Optimization (DPO) ~\citep{rafailov2024direct}, or one of their several variants.
-RLHF consists of learning a reward model consistent with human preferences and then using Reinforcement Learning (RL) techniques such as REINFORCE~\citep{sutton1999policy} and Proximal Policy Optimisation (PPO) ~\citep{schulman2017proximal} to maximize the total expected reward.
-In contrast, DPO and its variations, e.g.\ odds ratio preference optimization (ORPO) \citep{hong2024reference}, bypass explicit reward models entirely and optimize directly on preference data, implicitly learning the reward. \looseness = -1

-While RL-based methods offer stronger theoretical guarantees and often lead to higher performance~\citep{song2024importance, xu2024dpo}, offline approaches such as DPO have gained traction due to their simplicity and the ability to leverage preexisting high-quality datasets.
-In contrast to PPO, where data collection and labeling are performed iteratively after each update, DPO and its modifications allow for more efficient training, avoiding the high computational costs, need of additional sample labelling and complexity of RL methods.
-Specifically, PPO requires careful parameter tuning~\citep{yuan2023rrhf} and involves simultaneous training of multiple models (the reward model, language model, and critic), which can be prohibitive in most hardware setups.
+Within this framework, Reinforcement Learning from Human Feedback (RLHF) is one of the most popular methods.
+It consists in learning a reward function using a preference dataset and then optimizing the estimated reward using Reinforcement Learning methods such as Proximal Policy Optimization (PPO) ~\citep{schulman2017proximal}.
+However, the training pipeline of RLHF is quite complex, which is why implicit approaches such as Direct Preference Optimisation (DPO) ~\citep{schulman2017proximal} have gained traction thanks to their simplicity.
+These methods do not learn a reward model but estimate it implicitly using the policy of the agent.
+Many follow ups to DPO have been proposed ~\citep{yuan2023rrhf, zhao2023slic, azar2024general, xu2024contrastive, hong2024reference, park2024disentangling, meng2024simpo}, but comparing their performance in LLM alignment is a complex task that incurs high costs, noise, and the inherent difficulty in judging a response better than another. \looseness = -1